Suraj1896273/Python-Note/OOPS.md

 Creating parent-child relationships between classes.

 ##What is Method Overriding?

-Method Overriding is an Object-Oriented Programming (OOP) concept where a child class provides its own implementation of a method that is already defined in the parent class.
+Method overriding is the process of redefining a parent class method in the child class using the same method name and parameters.

 The method name must be the same.
 The parameters should usually be the same.